6 Major Takeaways from PFOA/PFOS CERCLA Designation

 6. Start a risk management strategy—now!

 While legislators and lobbying groups refine the EPA’s proposed rulemaking, there are actions you can take to manage your risk.
 Reach out to CDM Smith’s roster of renowned PFAS experts for an initial assessment.
-Our teams are developing comprehensive PFAS strategies, including risk registers to help clients evaluate their regulatory risks, schedule risks, technical risks and cost risks.
+Our teams are developing comprehensive PFAS strategies, including risk registers to help clients evaluate their regulatory risks, schedule risks, technical risks and cost risks and building PFAS program strategies including:

 Additionally, our team can conceptualize and customize a unique PFAS lifecycle for your site and your community, incorporating PFAS sources, migration routes in the environment, and receptors to develop a comprehensive understanding of PFAS in your environment.
 We also have expertise in PFAS risk communication and can help develop internal and external (public) strategies around communicating PFAS issues and risks.